titan2022/FRC-2024-Vision/README.md

 Next, go into this directory and run `./autostart-jnano.sh` and reboot.
 To return to the desktop, run `./no-autostart-jnano.sh` and reboot.

+To see the status, run `systemctl status titan2022`.
+To see the full logs, run `journalctl -u titan2022 -b`.

 ## Install dependencies

 ### Jetson Nano installation